Check other networks

 Vodafone 5G wasn’t the first 5G network to launch in the UK, but it aims to be the most appealing to businesses and consumers with a bunch of unlimited tariffs.

-Whereas once upon a time Vodafone could have been accused of resting on its laurels, it certainly can't be accused of that now - it wants to be the main 5G challenger for EE and sees 5G (and unlimited data) as a key part of that.
+Whereas once Vodafone could have been accused of resting on its laurels, it certainly can't be criticised for that now - it wants to be the main 5G challenger for EE (instead of O2) and sees 5G (and unlimited data) as a key part of that.

-Vodafone is also the first to offer a 5G mobile and home broadband option for both business and home users, called Vodafone Together.
+Vodafone is also the first to offer a 5G mobile and home broadband option for both business and home users, called Vodafone Together - there's more on that below.

-However, it's not been all plain sailing for Vodafone recently - Vodafone is increasing broadband bills for Superfast 1 and Superfast 2 existing customers, while some mobile call costs are also due to increase.
+However, it wasn't all plain sailing for Vodafone in 2019 - Vodafone is increasing broadband bills for Superfast 1 and Superfast 2 existing customers, while some mobile call costs are also due to increase.

 Read on for the full lowdown on how Vodafone is rolling out 5G technology.